 - 1930-1981 (Creation)

 Name of creator

-Edward A. "Tink" Adams founded the Art Center School in 1930.
-Ill health forced his retirement from active management of the college in 1964, and complete retirement in 1969.
-He continued to serve as chairman of the Board of Trustees until he died on 01 December 1981.
+Edward A. "Tink" Adams was born on August 3, 1898 in Tucson, Arizona.
+He attended the University of Arizona and School of the Art Institute of Chicago.
+He worked in advertising in Chicago and New York.
+In 1930, Adams founded the Art Center School with a group of fellow professionals and was the school's first President until ill health forced his retirement from active management of the college in 1964, and complete retirement in 1969.
+He continued to serve as chairman of the Board of Trustees until he died in Los Angeles on December 1, 1981.

 Content and structure elements